×

 In some circumstances, a cardiac MRI or biopsy may be necessary.

-In youngsters, myocarditis can be challenging to diagnose.
-This is due to the fact that symptoms might be vague and confused with those of more widespread illnesses like pneumonia or asthma.
-Furthermore, it is riskier to do a myocardial biopsy on youngsters, the gold standard for myocarditis diagnosis.
+Myocarditis can be challenging to diagnose in youngsters.
+This is because symptoms might be vague and confused with those of more widespread illnesses like pneumonia or asthma.
+Furthermore, it is riskier to perform a myocardial biopsy on youngsters, the gold standard for myocarditis diagnosis.

 Children with myocarditis require careful management.
 While many kids bounce back on their own, some can develop more serious symptoms quickly, increasing their risk of developing heart damage.
 This can have a major impact on long-term health if it happens at a young age.

-When resting or exercising, it’s usual to experience tightness or squeeze in the chest.
-If you’re lying down, it might also take place.
+When resting or exercising, tightness or squeeze in the chest is usual.
+If you’re lying down, it might also occur.
 Sharp or stabbing chest pain is possible, and it may radiate to other parts of your body.

 Additional heartbeats that feel like a flutter in your chest are another symptom of inflammation.
 Additionally, you might experience lightheadedness if a sequence of several other beats is strung together.